Sarthakkul2311/English-Hinglish/Hinglish in english and hindi/Readme.md

 ## Note:- This code translates English sentences into Hinglish sentences which has English + Hindi words.

 ### Sample:-
-English Statement: "Definitely share your feedback in the comment section."
+-English Statement: "Definitely share your feedback in the comment section."
-Expected Hinglish Translation: "Definitely share your feedback in the comment अनुभाग।"
+-Expected Hinglish Translation: "Definitely share your feedback in the comment अनुभाग।"

-English Statement: "So even if it's a big video, I will clearly mention all the products."
+-English Statement: "So even if it's a big video, I will clearly mention all the products."
-Expected Hinglish Translation: "So even if इसका a big वीडियो, I will clearly mention all the उत्पाद।"
+-Expected Hinglish Translation: "So even if इसका a big वीडियो, I will clearly mention all the उत्पाद।"

-English Statement: "I was waiting for my bag."
+-English Statement: "I was waiting for my bag."
-Expected Hinglish Translation: "I was waiting for my थैला।"
+-Expected Hinglish Translation: "I was waiting for my थैला।"

 ### Algorithm used:-
 This code uses Google Translate API for translation.
 The algorithm used for translation within the Google Translate API is a neural machine translation (NMT) algorithm.